A LITTLE BIT OF HISTORY

 When Alain Prost - the Professor - decided to hang up his helmet and gloves after clinching four F1 titles, he started to work out in order to fulfill an old dream: to be his own team's manager.
 After being McLaren's advisor, he achieved his objective in 1997.

 He did it by acquiring the Ligier team.
 Prost renamed it and, although he kept the deal with Mugen-Honda engines, the idea of being motorised by Peugeot - the company he was so in-sync with - rounded his head at the time.

 Sixth in 1997, ninth in 1998 and seventh in 1999, Prost fitted definitely into the group of makes fighting in the thick of battle.
 French car, French engine, French manager and French first driver too (Olivier Panis, and then Jean Alesi); everything became a cocktail that made the Gauloises to get delighted with.
 Nowadays, as a matter of fact, the petit homme is worshipped as in his best times of successful driver.

 However, the Prost Grand Prix had a forgettable 2000 session.
 Not only did they finish behind Minardi in the Constructors' Championship, but also they had to cope with bad moments as a result of domestic problems.

 As many specialists said, Prost GP were the responsible of the progressive devaluation of Jean Alesi - the most experienced of the field - among the top drivers' group.

 There are accusing fingers pointing there was a waste of Nick Heidfeld's potential.
-The German - Formula 3000 Champion and former rival of Colombian Juan Pablo Montoya in memorable duels - was called to be the successor of Schumachers and Frentzen, but he barely could prove it, by struggling with a car that went out of track when he attempted to drive it just beyond the limit.
+The German - Formula 3000 Champion and former rival of Colombian Juan Pablo Montoya in memorable duels - was called to be the successor of Schumachers and Frentzen, but he barely could prove it, by struggling with a car that went out of track every time he attempted to drive it just beyond the limit.